 The series features my new USA made paper in oil capacitors and Pure Tone multi contact jacks as standard.
 Along with the brilliant CTS 'TVT' series +/-5% tolerance pots (on RH taper harnesses), 22awg wire with modern insulation and a lacquered cotton braid finish and a CRL spring loaded lever switch.

 If you're upgrading from perhaps standard import or Japanese built guitars which have metric sized pots, you may need to widen the holes in your pickguard etc to accommodate the slight larger US made quality pots we use.
 If you are fitting this harness to a USA built Stratocaster, there is a good chance it already has imperial, US spec components meaning this will be a direct fit.

-All harnesses come with fitting notes and a wiring diagram, but I have also written a fitting step-by-step guide for Strats which can be read here on the blog!
+I have also written a fitting step-by-step guide for Strats which can be read here on the blog!